 Oulton Park is famous for its numerous and severe changes in elevation — and a corresponding number of blind turns, many of which are taken at high speed and thus require a high level of commitment.
 The names of some of these corners such as Old Hall, Cascades, Dear Leap and Knickerbrook are etched in racing lore.

-Although the original 2.8 mile full international circuit remains largely intact, over the years a variety of shortcuts and chicanes have been constructed.
+Although Oulton’s original 2.8 mile circuit remains largely intact, over the years a variety of shortcuts and chicanes have been constructed.
 As a result, more than half a dozen different circuit configurations are used on a regular basis, the most well known of which include the six turn, 1.6 mile Foster’s circuit, the seven turn, 2.2 mile Island circuit and the 17 turn, 2.8 mile International Circuit.